The Educational Doctorate (Ed.D.) is a post-master's program in education with two concentrations:

 - EDG 7367 Research Methods Seminar (3)

 The following course may be required by a candidate's dissertation committee based on the focus and requirements of the dissertation.
-This would count for an elective listed below.
+This would count as an elective as listed below.

 - EDF 7204 Program Evaluation (3)